vitessio/website/content/en/docs/21.0/user-guides/operating-vitess/backup-and-restore/creating-a-backup.md

 To continue with risk: Set `--xtrabackup_backup_flags=--no-server-version-check`.
 Note this occurs when your MySQL server version is technically unsupported by `xtrabackup`.

-## Create a full backup with vtctl
+## Create a Full Backup with vtctl

 __Run the following vtctl command to create a backup:__